John Nance Garner: Vice presidency (1933–1941)

 Garner declared his candidacy.
 Roosevelt refused to say whether he would run again.
 If he did, it was highly unlikely that Garner could win the nomination, but Garner stayed in the race anyway.
 He opposed some of Roosevelt's New Deal policies, most notably those related to wooing labor, and on principle, opposed presidents serving third terms.
 However, Garner was also credited with steering a number of important bills through Congress in the crisis atmosphere of Roosevelt's first one hundred days in office and his relationship with the President would not become strained until Roosevelt's second term, when the Vice President's hopes of balancing the budget and paring New Deal programs faded.
 He was also active in Roosevelt's Cabinet meetings on national policy and legislative strategy, which also resulted in the effective transformation of the previously ceremonial office of the U.S. vice president.
 However, the president's "court-packing" plan of 1937 widened the rift with Garner, and the final blow in their relationship came when the president attempted to purge opposition Democratic members of Congress in the 1938 elections.
 Also, by 1940, Garner had come to support federal legislation against lynching, which Roosevelt opposed.

 At the Democratic National Convention, Roosevelt engineered a "spontaneous" call for his renomination, and won on the first ballot.
 Garner received only 61 votes out of 1,093.
 Roosevelt chose Henry A. Wallace to be his vice-presidential running mate.

 Post vice-presidency (1941–1967)

 Garner left office on January 20, 1941, ending a 46-year career in public life.
 He retired to his home in Uvalde for the last 26 years of his life, where he managed his extensive real estate holdings, spent time with his great-grandchildren, and fished.
 Throughout his retirement, he was consulted by active Democratic politicians and was especially close to Roosevelt's successor, Harry S. Truman.
-His papers are held at the Dolph Briscoe Center for American History, which also operates Garner's former home as a historical site.
+His papers are held at the Dolph Briscoe Center for American History, which also operates Garner's former home as a historic site.

-On the morning of Garner's 95th birthday, November 22, 1963, President John F. Kennedy called to wish him a happy birthday.
+In the early morning of Garner's 95th birthday, November 22, 1963, President John F. Kennedy called to wish him a happy birthday.
 This was several hours before Kennedy's assassination.
 Dan Rather stated that he visited the Garner ranch that morning to film an interview with Garner.